Tag: Sweden

 The Chimp Paradox is really about managing emotions (a product of our inner ‘chimp’) and using reasoning (our ‘human’ quality).
 Peters is a psychiatrist who specialises in sports performance and he is concerned with helping people to understand and manage their emotions and thoughts.
 This is quite a quirky book that lies somewhere between the drier science of Your Brain at Work and the warm, feel-good The Mindful-Path.
 Peters teaching skills are clear: the book is full of diagrams and metaphors.
 His models are easy to understand and fun to read.

-If you like the idea of being coached, and you are ready to take up a new perspective on your performance, The Chimp Paradox might be the best book for you.
+If you like the idea of being coached, and you are ready to take up a new perspective on your performance, The Chimp Paradox might be one of the best self help books for expats.
 It has been described as a ‘mind programme’, so be prepared to start reprogramming the way you respond to your emotions!

-Books for Developing Calmness and Responding to Anger
+Self Help Books for Expats for Developing Calmness and Responding to Anger

 People often ask me if I do ‘Anger Management’.
 Well the first step in managing Anger is awareness of it and the emotions which precede it.
 Meditation provides one of the best ways to develop awareness of emotions.
 Despite what some people say, anyone can learn to meditate.
 It doesn’t involve ‘blocking out thoughts’ as such but the practice of focussing.
 If you are willing to try focussing according to a set procedure, you will find that you are meditating.